-In 2003, U.S. Department of Justice certified him, in criminal law, at its National Advocacy School.
-In 2008, the National Institute for Trial Advocacy (NITA) awarded him its designation as a “Trial Advocacy Trainer.”
-Stephen also recently benefited from specialized law enforcement training on the Reid Interview & Interrogation Techniques.
-This insider-perspective has empowered his cross-examinations of federal OSI, CID, NCIS and CGIS agents who have undergone Reid training.
+Stephen has also benefited from specialized law enforcement training on the Reid Interview & Interrogation Techniques.
+This insider-perspective has empowered his evaluation of federal OSI, CID, NCIS and CGIS agents who abuse this technique to gain false confessions.

-This lawyer formerly served as the Chair-elect, Vice Chair and Treasurer of the Washington State Bar Section’s Legal Assistance to Military Personnel (LAMP).
-Stephen is a member in good standing with the Washington State Supreme Court, both U.S. District Courts of the State of Washington, and the U.S. Federal Claims Court.
-Mr. Carpenter has been admitted to practice before the Court of Appeals for the Armed Forces (CAAF), the Army Court of Criminal Appeals, the Air Force Court of Criminal Appeals and the Navy and Marine Corps Courts of Criminal Appeals.
+He has published several articles about the Uniform Code of Military Justice (UCMJ) for legal periodicals and maintains a blog about cutting edge military justice issues.
+And with regard to community service, Mr. Carpenter formerly led the Washington State Bar Section’s Legal Assistance to Military Personnel (LAMP).
+He is a member in good standing with the Washington State Supreme Court, both U.S. District Courts of the State of Washington, and the U.S. Federal Claims Court.
+Mr. Carpenter has been admitted to practice before the Court of Appeals for the Armed Forces (CAAF), the Army Court of Criminal Appeals, the Air Force Court of Criminal Appeals, the Navy and Marine Corps Courts of Criminal Appeals, and the Coast Guard Court of Criminal Appeals.

 I had the opportunity to work as co-counsel with Stephen Carpenter on an Army Administrative Separation board.
 Mr. Carpenter compiled a powerful list of character witnesses and argued effectively on behalf of our client.
 His legal knowledge and outstanding advocacy skills resulted in the retention of a very deserving soldier despite some significant challenges.